 How Are They Implemented?

 Most states require the person who is requesting the no-contact order to petition the court for an emergency hearing.
-At the hearing, the courts will hear the reasons behind the petitioner?s request, and the court usually grants a temporary no-contact order.
+At the hearing, the courts will hear the reasons behind the petitioner’s request, and the court usually grants a temporary no-contact order.
 The temporary order is not into effect until the order is served to the other party.
-The full hearing usually occurs within 30 days of the emergency hearing, and this hearing will decide if the order stays in place and for how long.
+The full hearing usually occurs within 30 days of the emergency hearing, which is when it is decided if the order stays in place and for how long.